 Type of peanut butter

-Though I'm a big fan of natural products, the regular commercial butter, such as Jif or Skippy peanut butter, works better.
+Though I'm a big fan of natural products, regular commercial peanut butter, such as Jif or Skippy peanut butter, works better as it has a thicker consistency.

 The idea is to make the bars firm enough to cut easily and not make a mess while eating them.